womenS FIELD lacrosse

 U9 North Stars

-• This program is for girls born in 2016 and 2017 (2018 may tryout).
-At the U9 rep age, we hope to offer two teams, an "A" and a "B" team.
-The aim of our U9 program is to introduce girls to rep lacrosse.
+This program is for girls born in 2018 and 2019 (2020’s may tryout).
+The aim of our U9 program is to introduce girls to Rep Lacrosse.
+Our Rep program at the U9 age offers two teams, an 'A' and a 'B' team.
 Coaches will strive for a fun, competitive environment, where getting better is our number one goal.
-Girls who play U9 rep can expect to take part in the L2P practice on Monday and practice as a team on a second day each week.
-The team will play in 4, one day tournaments for a total of eight games, the finals being the Provincial Championship.
-Tournament play is usually on Sundays between 8:30 a.m. and 1:30 p.m.
+The team will play in 4 to 6 one day tournaments with the finals being the Provincial Championship.
+Provincials for U9 are July 17th – 19th.
+Tournament play is usually on Sunday’s.
 Teams will travel to cities such as Oakville, Halton, KW, Orangeville, Peterborough, and Orillia.
-North Stars t-shirts and uniform pinnies are provided to each player.
-Girls registered in U-9 rep will also be part of the L2P program but do not need to register in L2P as well.
+North Stars T-shirts and uniform pinnies are provided for each player.
+The U9 program will practice twice per week on Monday and Wednesday.

 U11 North Stars

-• This program is for girls born in 2014, and 2015.
-Our rep program, at the U11 age, offers two teams, an "A" and a "B" team.
-The aim of our U11 program is to introduce girls to rep lacrosse and to build on skills learned in U9/L2P.
+This program is for girls born in 2016 and 2017.
+The aim of our U11 program is to introduce girls to Rep lacrosse and to build on skills learned in U9/L2P.
 Coaches will strive for a fun, competitive environment, where getting better while competing against other clubs is our number one goal.
-Girls who play U11 rep can expect to practice twice a week and play in approximately 7, one day tournaments including the Provincial Championships.
-Tournament play is usually on Sundays between 8:30 a.m. and 1:30 p.m.
+Girls who play U11 Rep can expect to practice twice a week and play in approximately 7 - one day tournaments including the Provincial Championships.
+Provincials for U11 are July 17th – 19th.
+Tournament play is usually on Sunday’s between 8:30 a.m. and 1:30 p.m.
 Teams will travel to cities such as Oakville, Halton, KW, Orangeville, Peterborough, and Orillia.
-North Stars t-shirts and uniform pinnies are provided to each player.
+North Stars T-shirts and uniform pinnies are provided for each player.
+The U11 program will practice twice per week on Monday and Wednesday.

 U13 North Stars

-• This program is for girls born in 2012 and 2013.
-Our rep program, at the U13 age is hoping to offer two teams, an "A" and a "B" team.
+This program is for girls born in 2014 and 2015.
 The aim of our U13 program is to continue to build on the growth of each player.
-Coaches will strive for a fun, competitive environment, where getting better and competing with Ontario's best is our goal.
-Girls who play U13 rep can expect to practice twice a week and play in approximately 7, one day tournaments including the Provincial Championships.
-Tournament play is usually on Sundays between 1 p.m. and 7 p.m.
+Coaches will strive for a fun, competitive environment, where getting better and competing with Ontario’s best is our goal.
+Girls who play U13 Rep can expect to practice twice a week on Monday and Wednesday’s and play in approximately 7 - one day tournaments including the Provincial Championships.
+Provincials for U13 are July 17th – 19th.
+Tournament play is usually on Sunday’s between 1:30 p.m. and 7 p.m.
 Teams will travel to cities such as Oakville, Halton, KW, Orangeville, Peterborough, and Orillia.
-North Stars t-shirts and uniform pinnies are provided to each player.
+North Stars T-shirts and uniform pinnies are provided for each player.

 U15 North Stars

-• This program is for girls born in 2010 and 2011.
-In 2024, we hope to offer two rep. teams, an "A" and a "B" team, to compete in OWFL league play.
-The coaches will work to develop players to play at the elite level while also striving to work on teamwork and increase skill in a positive atmosphere.
-U15 players can expect to practice twice per week and play approximately 7 one day tournaments including the Provincial Championships.
-Tournament play is usually on Saturday mornings.
+This program is for girls born in 2012-2013.
+Our U15 Rep program coaches will work to develop players to play at the elite level while also striving to work on teamwork and increase skill in a positive atmosphere.
+U15 players can expect to practice twice per week on Tuesday and Thursday and play approx. 7 - one day tournaments including the Provincial Championships.
+Provincials for U15 are August 7th – 9th.
+Tournament play is usually on Saturday between 1:30 and 7 pm.
 The team will travel to cities such as Oakville, Halton, KW, Orangeville, Peterborough, and Orillia.
-North Stars t-shirts and uniform pinnies are provided to each player.
+North Stars T-shirts and uniform pinnies are provided for each player.

 U19/JEWL North Stars

-• This program is for girls born in 2006, 2007, 2008 and 2009.
-In 2024, we will potentially offer three U19 programs: a "JEWL", an "A" and a "B" team.
+This program is for girls born in 2008-2011.
+We will offer two U19 programs: a JEWL and a U19 team.
 The goal for the U19 program is to continue to grow as we move from our U15 programs.
 The JEWL team is designed to be the pinnacle program for our club.
-Players on the "JEWL" team will compete in the OWFL JEWL league on weeknights.
-The U19 "A" and "B" teams will provide players an opportunity to continue to improve as they work toward playing JEWL in future or to continue to play at a competitive level in the OWFL.
-Players on the U19 "A" and "B" teams can expect to practice twice per week and play approximately 7 one day tournaments including the Provincial Championships.
-Tournament play will be on Saturday afternoons.
-North Stars t-shirts and uniform pinnies are provided to each player.
+Players on the JEWL team will compete in the OWFL JEWL league on weeknights.
+The U19 team will provide players an opportunity to continue to improve as they work toward playing JEWL in future or to continue to play at a competitive level in the OWFL.
+Players on the U19 team can expect to practice twice per week and play approx. seven one day tournaments including the Provincial Championships.
+Provincials for U19 are August 7th – 9th.
+Provincials or JEWL are July 17th – 18th.
+U19 and the JEWL team will practice on Tuesday and Thursday.
+U19 tournament play will be on Saturday mornings.
+North Stars T-shirts and uniform pinnies are provided for each player.

 become an official